 - Atlantic cod has been fished to near extinction.

-- Sharks are at risk of overfishing due to the Asian delicacy, shark fin soup – where fins are harvested, and dead sharks are thrown back into the ocean.
+- Sharks are at risk of overfishing due to the practices associated with the Asian delicacy, shark fin soup – where fins are harvested, and dead sharks are thrown back into the ocean.

 Tier 1: Global Goodness

 - Know what’s on your plate.
-Find out whether it is wild caught or farmed raised.
+Find out whether it is wild caught or farm-raised.
 It is also important to know what types of fish are endangered.
-See if the fish you eat is being overfished by clicking here.
+See if the kinds of fish you eat are being overfished by clicking here.

 - Cut down on your intake of fish.
 If you eat fish twice a week – switch to once a week and check the list above before purchasing.